Navigation

 Conversion table

-Magnetic fields can be diverted using magnetizable materials.
-If you place a hollow body made of iron in a magnetic field, you will see that a large part of the magnetic flux lines are bundled in the wall of the hollow body.
-The interior space is thus shielded from magnetic forces to a large extent.
-SINN engineers use this principle to their advantage.
-It is important that after exposure to a magnetic field the protective sheath does not remain mag-netized, as it would become a source of interference.
+Magnetic fields can be diverted using magnetisable materials.
+Place a hollow body of iron in a magnetic field and you will see that a large part of the magnetic flux lines are bundled in the wall of the hollow body.
+The interior is thus shielded to a large extent from magnetic forces.
+SINN engineers use this principle to their advantage to create Magnetic Field Protection.
+Following exposure to a magnetic field, it is important that the protective sheath does not remain magnetised and thus become a source of interference.

 Unipolar contact between watch and magnet.

-In a study of 1000 watches by SINN's customer service department, nearly 60% of the watches received were magnetized, and half of these (30%) had severe defects caused by magnetic fields.
-During this study, the speed of the movement before and after demagnetization was documented.
-A interference due to magnetic fields was assumed, if the speed deviation was adjusted by demagnetisation.
-Magnetic field influences were also found even when the wearers weren't aware of any contact with sources of magnetic fields.
-As a consequence, all watches received by our customer service workshop are first demagnetized using an electromagnet.
+In a study of 1,000 watches by SINN’s customer service department, nearly 60% of the watches received were magnetised, and half of these had severe defects caused by magnetic fields.
+During this study, the accuracy of the movement before and after demagnetisation was documented.
+If the speed deviation before demagnetisation was greater than 5% of the speed after demagnetisation, a defect due to magnetic fields was assumed.
+Magnetic field influences were also found even when the wearers weren’t aware of any contact with sources of magnetic fields.
+As a consequence, all watches received by our customer service workshop are first demagnetised using an electromagnet.